 - Gather contact information of witnesses, employees, or other bystanders who may have important testimony about your incident.

 - If a person at the premise asks you to sign any documents, you should hold on to those documents but do not sign them.

 - The shoes and other clothing that you were wearing at the time of the incident may be important as your personal injury claim progresses.
 Documenting these important details can save you a lot of headache down the line.

-Common Types of Premises Liability
+Common Locations of Premises Liability Injuries

 The legal concept of premises liability holds property owners, managers and occupiers to a legal duty to provide a reasonably safe environment for those that visit the premises.
 This may apply to customers, service personnel, patrons, or residents.
 Premises liability claims can happen in a variety of areas, including: